 - Creative Thinking

-Students may opt, but are not required, to complete a 3 course concentration.
-Concentration options are;
+Students may opt, but are not required, to complete a 3-course concentration.
+Concentration options include:

 ACCT 151; ACCT 201 or ACCT 340; BUS 240 or BUS 260